floodlight/indigo/README.md

 System Requirements
 -------------------

-This code has been run on Ubuntu 12.10 server.
-The following packages were installed using apt-get:
+This code has been tested on Ubuntu 12.10 server with the packages indicated below.
+In general, the code should build on Linux based servers with gcc, make and Python.

+The following packages were installed on Ubuntu 12.10 using apt-get to allow the unit tests to compile and run.

 * git (version 1.7.10.4)
 * make (GNU make version 3.81)